Supernatural (Des'ree album): Release and promotionSupernatural was released by Sony Soho2 in the UK on 29 June 1998, and by 550 Music and Epic Records in the United States on 11 August 1998. The album was re-issued in Japan on 9 September 1998. This edition contains two bonus tracks – "Warm Hands, Cold Heart" and "Soul Paradise.

 "I'm Kissing You" was released as the soundtrack single for Baz Luhrmann's 1996 film Romeo + Juliet on 18 June 1997 and was included on its soundtrack album.
 It reached number seventeen on the Australian Singles Chart.
 "Life" was released as the album's lead single in Europe on 2 June 1998 and in the United Kingdom on 8 June.
 It reached number one on the Ö3 Austria Top 40 and the Dutch Single Top 100, while reaching the top ten in Australia, Belgium, France, Norway, Sweden, Switzerland and the UK.
 The song "Fire", a duet with Babyface and a cover of the Bruce Springsteen song was released as promotional single in the US on 16 June 1998.
 A music video was made to accompany the release and it was featured on the Hav Plenty film soundtrack.
-"What's Your Sign?" was released on 26 October 1998 as the second single from the album.
+"What's Your Sign?" was released on 30 September 1998 as the second single from the album.
 It peaked at number nineteen in the UK, and attained top-fifty places in Austria, France, New Zealand and Switzerland.
-"God Only Knows" was released as a Japan-only promotional single on 21 January 1999.
-"You Gotta Be" was released for the third time in the UK on 22 March 1999 because of its use in the 1999 Ford Focus advertising campaign.
+"God Only Knows" was released as the album's third single only in Japan on 21 January 1999.
+On 22 March 1999, "You Gotta Be" was released for the third time in the UK because of its use in the 1999 Ford Focus advertising campaign.
 This version charted within the top 10 of the UK Singles Chart for the first time.
 Due to the success of this mix, "You Gotta Be" (1999 Mix) replaced "Fire" as the eleventh track on UK physical copies of Supernatural following the re-issue on 14 December 1998.